tiferrei/PEDASI/docs/source/guide_administrator.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

  1. Select *Applications* from the PEDASI navigation bar to see a list of all applications to which you have access
  2. Select *Detail* for the application you wish to edit.
-From here, you can also-
+From here, you can also:

     - Select *Revoke API Token*: to revoke the current API token which will prohibit its further use within PEDASI
     - *If an API token has been revoked*, select *Generate API Token* to generate a new API token for this application